What is Courier Insurance?

 Do I need Courier Insurance ?

 A standard business car policy can provide cover as to the value of the vehicle in addition to any damage that you may cause to people, property, and other vehicles.
 However, it will not cover the goods you are transporting.
-Although it is not illegal to transport under standard car insurance, it not wise to take the chance.
+Although it is not illegal to transport under standard car insurance, it is not wise to take the chance.

 Having the right type of cover in place for both your vehicle and its cargo are essential to protect against crippling payouts.
 This very special type of insurance is designed to handle the unique risks that couriers face as they operate their business including: